Research

 Abstract

 How does local exposure between two ethnic groups in conflict affect contentious activity at the local level?
 Prevailing studies of contentious politics and social movements have highlighted the role of expanded political opportunity structures and network effects as important determinants for the onset of contentious activity.
 This paper extends such analysis by focusing on the understudied role of ethnic tension and exposure in driving contentious activity.
-Leveraging a novel event dataset of contentious activity during the 1936-1939 Arab Revolt in Palestine, this paper uses a two-stage least squares (2SLS) model with a shift-share instrument to examine how local exposure between two ethnic groups in conflict influences the rate and intensity of contentious activity at the local level.
+Leveraging a novel event dataset of contentious activity during the 1936-1939 Arab Revolt in Palestine, this paper uses a shift-share instrument to examine how local exposure between two ethnic groups in conflict influences the rate and intensity of contentious activity at the local level.
 I find that local inter-ethnic exposure is associated with an increase in Palestinian contentious activity, and that this effect is principally driven by a mechanism of resentment – rather than opportunity cost or appropriation.
 This suggests that Palestinian exposure to Jewish communities may have intensified the destructive and punitive dimensions of Palestinian mobilisation.

 The variable effects of repression on mobilisation in Mandatory Palestine